 Everybody makes mistakes, but it’s far worse if you don’t even know that you’re committing them.
 Here are 3 parenting mistakes you could be making without being aware of it.
 Here’s what not to do while parenting in this digital age.

 Parenting is arguably one of the most challenging jobs that we will ever have to go through.
 We can’t clock out when it strikes 5 in the evening, and it’s basically 24/7.
-Parenting is a lifelong commitment – we don’t retire from parenthood when we hit the big six-o, it continues even until we’re old and gray.
+Parenting is a lifelong commitment – we don’t retire from parenthood when we hit 60 years old, it continues even until we’re old and gray.